Edward Snowden: Russia

 On June 23, 2013, Snowden landed at Moscow's Sheremetyevo Airport.
 WikiLeaks said he was on a circuitous but safe route to asylum in Ecuador.
 Snowden had a seat reserved to continue to Cuba but did not board that onward flight, saying in a January 2014 interview that he intended to transit through Russia but was stopped en route.
-He said "a planeload of reporters documented the seat I was supposed to be in" when he was ticketed for Havana, but the U.S Department of States canceled his passport.
-He said the U.S. wanted him to stay in Moscow so "they could say, 'He's a Russian spy.
+He said "a planeload of reporters documented the seat I was supposed to be in" when he was ticketed for Havana, but the U.S Department of State canceled his passport.
+He said the US wanted him to stay in Moscow so "they could say, 'He's a Russian spy.
 Greenwald's account differed on the point of Snowden being already ticketed.
 According to Greenwald, Snowden's passport was valid when he departed Hong Kong but was revoked during the hours he was in transit to Moscow, preventing him from obtaining a ticket to leave Russia.
 Greenwald said Snowden was thus forced to stay in Moscow and seek asylum.

 According to one Russian report, Snowden planned to fly from Moscow through Havana to Latin America; however, Cuba told Moscow it would not allow the Aeroflot plane carrying Snowden to land.
-The Russian newspaper Kommersant reported that Cuba had a change of heart after receiving pressure from U.S. officials, leaving him stuck in the transit zone because at the last minute Havana told officials in Moscow not to allow him on the flight.
+The Russian newspaper Kommersant reported that Cuba had a change of heart after receiving pressure from US officials, leaving him stuck in the transit zone because at the last minute Havana told officials in Moscow not to allow him on the flight.
 The Washington Post contrasted this version with what it called "widespread speculation" that Russia never intended to let Snowden proceed.
 Fidel Castro called claims that Cuba would have blocked Snowden's entry a "lie" and a "libel".
 Describing Snowden's arrival in Moscow as a surprise and likening it to "an unwanted Christmas gift", Russian president Putin said that Snowden remained in the transit area of Sheremetyevo Airport, had committed no crime in Russia, was free to leave and should do so.

 Following Snowden's arrival in Moscow, the White House expressed disappointment at Hong Kong's decision to allow him to leave.
-An anonymous U.S. official not authorized to discuss the matter told the Associated Press Snowden's passport had been revoked before he left Hong Kong, but that a senior official in a country or airline could order subordinates to overlook the withdrawn passport.
-U.S. Secretary of State John Kerry said that Snowden's passport was canceled "within two hours" of the charges against Snowden being made public which was Friday, June 21.
-In a July 1 statement, Snowden said, "Although I am convicted of nothing, [the U.S. government] has unilaterally revoked my passport, leaving me a stateless person.
+An anonymous US official not authorized to discuss the matter told the Associated Press Snowden's passport had been revoked before he left Hong Kong, but that a senior official in a country or airline could order subordinates to overlook the withdrawn passport.
+US Secretary of State John Kerry said that Snowden's passport was canceled "within two hours" of the charges against Snowden being made public which was Friday, June 21.
+In a July 1 statement, Snowden said, "Although I am convicted of nothing, [the US government] has unilaterally revoked my passport, leaving me a stateless person.
 Without any judicial order, the administration now seeks to stop me exercising a basic right.
 A right that belongs to everybody.
 The right to seek asylum."